Viki-coding/Dungarvan-Health-Clinic/README.md

 <img width="1354" alt="Screenshot 2024-07-27 at 12 22 17" src="https://github.com/user-attachments/assets/f886b2fd-fba6-4f0b-8799-b3ea3a7cba06">

 ### User Experience Assurance - Ensures that the end-users have a smooth experience by addressing potential issues
 Testing was on-going throughout the build.
 We used Chrome development tools while building to pinpoint and troubleshoot any issues as we progressed.
 Each page has been inspected using google chrome developer tools and Firefox inspector tool to ensure each page is fully responsive on a variety of different screen sizes and devices.
-We created a specific testing template to ensure and re-check all pages were working correctly as specified with expected and actual outcomes using a methodical approach.
+We tested the site on the following devices: apple iPhone 12 mini mobile phone, a  Samsung  Galaxy tablet and MacBook Pro for testing the site on various real time screen sizes.
+All tested very well and no problems or bugs.

 ### Guided Setup - Step by step process for deploying the project
 ## Deployment Steps
 1. The site is Deployed using GitHub Pages